 “I don’t think we need any additional monitoring or tests done at this point for anything.
 Is that okay?”

-When closingtheconsultation it’s a good idea to summarise as much as you can, including the information on the currently prescribed medication, the non-prescribed and the extras to make sure nothing has been missed.
-You should also summarise the short term and long term plan so the patient understands it fully and give the patient a final opportunity to ask any questions about what has been covered and anything that has not been covered.
+When closingtheconsultation it’s a good idea to summarise the key points, including the information on the currently prescribed medication, the non-prescribed and the extras to make sure nothing has been missed.
+You should also summarise the short term and long term plan so the patient understands it fully and give the patient a final opportunity to ask any questions about what has been covered.

 “Do you have any questions about what we’ve covered in this consultation?”

 “Do you have any questions about anything we haven’t covered that I may be able to help with?”

 “If you think of anything afterwards, my name is Adam and you can get in touch with me by asking the nurses to contact pharmacy/calling me on 1234 567 8912”

 The patient is the most valuable source of information in relation to their medication – they’re the ones who ultimately take them.
 However, if possible, you should try and obtain a collateral history from another source to confirm the patient’s doses.

 Some sources you may want to consider using include:

 The actual products: some patients bring their medication to consultations or hospitals in a green bag which makes it much easier to check doses.
 Be wary that this medication is actually the patients and not their partner’s.